 - ASX Clear holds a CS facility licence, under Part 7.3 of the Corporations Act 2001.
 This licence is administered by the Australian Securities and Investments Commission (ASIC) in consultation with the Bank, with the Minister acting as ultimate decision-maker on licensing matters. - ASX Clear has defined Operating Rules and Procedures.
-Under section 822B of the Corporations Act, these Rules and Procedures have effect as a contract under seal between: ASX Clear and each of its participants; each participant and each other participant; and each participant and each issuer. - ASX Clear is protected as a 'netting market' under Part 5 of the PSNA (see also CCP Standard 1.5).
+Under section 822B of the Corporations Act, these Rules and Procedures have effect as a contract under seal between: ASX Clear and each of its participants; each participant and each other participant; and each participant and each issuer.
+The Operating Rules and Procedures set out the rights and obligations of participants and ASX Clear, including in the event of default or suspension. - ASX Clear is protected as a 'netting market' under Part 5 of the PSNA (see also CCP Standard 1.5).

+While ASX Clear has been recognised as a third-country CCP by the European Securities and Markets Authority (ESMA) (see Section 3.6), its legal basis is governed by Australian law.
+ASX Clear has identified no legal risks arising from recognition in other jurisdictions.
 The legal basis of ASX Clear's activities is reviewed by ASX Legal whenever there are material amendments to the Operating Rules or Procedures.
-Three such reviews occurred for ASX Clear during the Assessment period.
+Five such reviews occurred for ASX Clear during the Assessment period.